MintLily/FrameFocus/README.md

 allowFrameLimit = false
 FrameLimit = 90
 FrameLimitUnfocused = 5
-allowVRUse = false
 override_emmVRC = false
 ```
 <br>
 allowFrameLimit - (Main Toggle) Toggle the framerate when the application is focused or not<br>
 FrameLimit - sets game's Frame Rate<br>
 FrameLimitUnfocused - sets game's Frame Rate when unfocused<br>
-allowVRUse - Allows the function to be used with VR Mode<br>
 override_emmVRC - Make FrameFocus ignore emmVRC integration (only works if emmVRC is detected)

 ### Preview